biggora/express-useragent/README.md

-# express-useragent
+# Middleware exposing user-agent for [ExpressJS](http://expressjs.com/)

-  A simple ExpressJS user-agent middleware exposing user-agent details to your application and views.
+express-useragent is a simple ExpressJS user-agent middleware exposing user-agent details to your application and views.

 ## Installation

+Installation is done using the Node Package Manager (npm).
+If you don't have npm installed on your system you can download it from [npmjs.org](http://npmjs.org/)
+To install express-useragent:

     $ npm install -g express-useragent